ICMLRecommender/frontend/README.md

 into the recommendation engine.

 ## Recommendations.
-Recommendations are available through the "Feed" page and are updated every two minutes.
+Recommendations are available through the "Explore" page and are updated every two minutes.
 On that page recommended papers are preceded by trending papers which shows some of the most popular papers.